clojupyter/clojupyter/README.md

 * [ ] Clarify/simplify external access to rendering - eliminate dependency from Oz to clojupyter
 * [ ] Support interactive Jupyter Widgets

-Feed-back on development priorities is welcome, use the [issue list](https://github.com/clojupyter/clojupyter/issues) for input and suggestions.
+Feed-back is welcomed, use the [discussions page](https://github.com/clojupyter/clojupyter/discussions) to ask questions, give suggestions or just to say hi 👋.
+If you have issues with Clojupyter, check the [issues page](https://github.com/clojupyter/clojupyter/issues) to see if your problem is already reported and open a new issue if needed.

 ## Collaboration